jukebox42/node-cdblib/README.md

 	npm test

 ## Documentation
-CDB_Reader(opts, callback) - The CDB Reader object. returns a cdb object that has the fund and find_all functions
+CDB_Reader(opts, callback) - The CDB Reader object. returns a cdb object that has the find and find_all functions

 **Options:**
 - filepath (string) - string contains the path to the file (required)